-Though she was eventually rescued and her kidnapper was brought to justice or at least a close facsimile for a man willing to commit such atrocities, the woman never quite recovered from the traumatic experience as the scores of dead men in her wake would confirm.
+Though she was eventually rescued and her kidnapper was brought to justice or at least a close facsimile, for what punishment is enough for a man willing to commit such atrocities, the woman never quite recovered from the traumatic experience.
+The scores of dead men in her wake were a confirmation of that fact.

 Unfortunately, the mystery was never completely solved.
 The blonde woman’s body was never found.
 Both the bartender and the mistress understood that it was futile to provide the true explanation but it left them scrambling for an alternative.
 The duo came to a consensus that she fled upon seeing the mistress but could provide no further details much to the frustration of the officers of the law.
 Without any leads, the case soon went cold.

 Afterward, the mistress and the bartender parted ways.
-When asked whether she’d ever return to The Waterfall, the mistress answered she wasn’t sure.
-Perhaps one day she’d return but her experiences with the lumberjack told her that she wasn’t quite ready.
+When asked whether she’d ever return to The Waterfall, she answered she wasn’t sure.
+Perhaps one day she would but her experiences with the lumberjack told her that she wasn’t quite ready.

 The bartender asked for clarification.
-Ready for what, he asked.
 She just smiled and walked away.

-As for the mistress, the bartender always remained optimistic that she’d return.
-Several times throughout every night after the incident he’d looked towards the entrance door always thinking that the next guest would be The Leggy Mistress of The Waterfall.
+As for the former icon of his tavern, the bartender always remained optimistic that she’d return.
+Every night, in fact, after the incident, he’d constantly look toward the entrance always thinking that the next guest would be The Leggy Mistress of The Waterfall.